What is Complex PTSD? Why Trauma Therapy is So Important

 In honor of PTSD Awareness month, we wanted to take a moment to bring awareness to Complex PTSD, or C-PTSD.
 Post-Traumatic Stress Disorder (PTSD) is a well-known condition often associated with veterans or victims of major single-event traumas.
 However, there is a lesser-known variant called Complex PTSD (C-PTSD), which arises from prolonged and repeated trauma, typically occurring during formative years.
 Understanding C-PTSD is crucial for those affected and for those who support them.
-This blog will explore what Complex PTSD is, its symptoms, and the various treatment options available.
+This blog will explore what Complex PTSD is, its symptoms, and the various treatment options available such as trauma therapy.

 What is Complex PTSD?